Background information for Assessment Marks

 National Qualification courses are each made up of between one and five components.
 This release presents a summary of maximum marks, mean marks, highest achieved mark and the number of candidates achieving that highest mark, for each National 5, Higher and Advanced Higher assessment as whole, and for each component of each assessment.

-Summary data for the assessment as a whole is included for the first time in the 2024 publication.
+Summary data for the assessment as a whole was included for the first time in the 2024 publication.
 Previously, only summary data for components was included.
+From 2025, the tables are renamed as Assessment Marks.

 Approach to awarding, 2020 to 2024